 Job Prospects...
 At a glance

 Job prospects for florists are average.
-This occupation is not projected to grow, but as older workers retire, there should be possibilities for some new florists.
+This occupation is not large, but there opportunities for experienced or qualified florist.
 A florist’s income tends to be quite low.

 Florists make floral arrangements and sell flowers.
 Some also go out on locations and decorate with flowers.